Question: What items can hold up my Award?

 Answer: Instruction means the teaching and training activities of an institution financed by federal, state and private agencies and organizations.
 Except for research training, this term includes all teaching and training activities, whether they are offered for credits toward a degree or certificate or on a non-credit basis, and whether they are offered through regular academic departments or separate divisions, such as a summer school division or an extension division.
 It includes activities that are part of the University’s instruction program to communicate educational content for-credit and not-for-credit courses (2 CFR § 200 Appendix III.1.a).

-- Course and curriculum development
+- Course and curriculum development for University students and faculty

 - Academic advising and development